Skip to content

 If you don’t think you’ll be responsible with your new credit, it’s best not to increase your limit.

-What do I need to consider before increasing my credit limit?
+What do I need to think about before increasing my credit limit?

-Before you apply for a credit card limit increase, there’s a few things to think about:
+Before you apply for a credit card limit increase,, there are a few things to think about:

 • Why do you want a credit increase?
-Although you might only want the assurance of available credit should you need it, it could also be a sign that you’re having problems with existing debt.
+If you want the assurance of available credit should you need it, or are keen to improve your credit utilisation ratio, it could be a sensible idea.
+But if it’s because you’re having problems with existing debt, increasing your limit may not be the best solution.

 • Can you afford it?
-You’ll need to be sure you can pay back what you owe and keep up with your minimum repayments.
+You’ll need to be sure you can pay back what you owe and keep up with your minimum repayments at the very least.

-• The last time you increased your limit.
-Lenders may only allow a credit limit increase within a certain time frame – so you might not be able to increase it whenever you want.
+• How long it’s been since you took out the card or last increased your limit.
+Lenders may only allow a credit limit increase after a certain amount of time has passed – you might not be able to increase it whenever you want.

-• Impact on your credit profile.
-If you request a credit increase, the new limit will be updated on your credit file.
+• Impact on your credit record.
+If you request a credit increase, the new limit will be recorded on your credit file which could impact future credit applications.

 How do I increase my credit limit on my existing card?

-To increase the credit limit, you can either wait for an automatic increase or request one.
+If you’ve considered these factors and still want to increase your credit limit, you can either wait for an automatic increase or ask for one.

 Automatic increase to your credit